 \customheading{Interviews.} The interviews aimed to comprehend CS students' academic experiences with ChatGPT in various academic scenarios such as coding, assignments, content generation, and more.
 Building upon such scenarios, the interview questions aimed at generating deeper insights into a student's undergraduate computer science LLM journey, including motivations, habits, benefits, challenges, perceptions, biases, and assumptions.
 Focusing on ChatGPT and CS, participants were encouraged to share insights into how ChatGPT supported their learning and workflow processes for their CS use cases, highlight the challenges they faced while using ChatGPT and their solutions to tackle said challenges, and were probed to share their underlying beliefs and opinions with a focus on whether they perceived ChatGPT as a threat or assistance in their CS learning experiences.
-Semi-structured interviews were conducted over Google Meet \cite{gmeet}, which were built upon the research questions established and were refined using the initial findings from the survey.
-The interview maintained the survey's theme around academic Computer Science, while enabling deeper insights due to its personalized, one-on-one nature, overcoming the limitations of the brief survey format.
+Semi-structured interviews were conducted over Google Meet, which were built upon the research questions established and were refined using the initial findings from the survey.
+The interview was designed to maintain the survey's theme around academic Computer Science, while enabling deeper insights due to its personalized, one-on-one nature, overcoming the limitations of the brief survey format.
 A total of six questions were included in the structure of the interview.
-Certain probes were predetermined, offering flexibility for the research team to delve deeper when needed, creating a dynamic interview flow that accommodated insights while maintaining overall structure across participants.
+Certain protocols and guidelines were established, such as the overall process to follow, what is the aim of each question (eg: awareness, familiarity, shortcomings), and what probing questions are to be used if needed, offering flexibility for the research team to delve deeper.
+This created a dynamic interview flow that accommodated insights while maintaining overall structure across participants.